Registration for winter 2019 groups is now open! Register here.

 Neighborhood: Mt.
 Pleasant

 We are a neighborhood group that aims to learn and grow together in engaging our surrounding community and extending the equality of the communion table to the rest of the week.
 Through study, prayer, fellowship, discussion, and experiential learning and service, we will see what the Gospel says about the issues of our day, learn from diverse perspectives, and strive to be the hands and feet of Christ in our neighborhood and city.
-For this first semester we will rotate facilitating discussions on these topics using a book as a guide.
+We will rotate facilitating discussions on these topics using a book as a guide.

 North Petworth, Tuesdays, 7:00 PM